-6. Educate yourself at the ‘Tis the Season for Science exhibit.
+5. Educate yourself at the “‘Tis the Season for Science” exhibit.

 Science has never been this festive and fun.
-The Academy of Science features an exhibit that is all about the science behind the holidays, including facts about reindeer adaptation to learning about the Northern Lights.
-Make sure to pay a visit to the pair of live reindeer, and stay for the snow flurries.
+The California Academy of Science features an exhibit that is all about the science behind the holidays, from facts about reindeer adaptation to learning about the northern lights.
+Make sure to pay a visit to the pair of live reindeer — and stay for the snow flurries.

-The American Conservatory Theater (A.C.T.) in San Francisco’s theater district brings this classic holiday tale to life every year.
-Superb acting, beautiful Victorian costumes and sets help transport the audience right into the heart of 19th century London.
+The American Conservatory Theater (ACT) in San Francisco’s theater district brings this classic holiday tale to life every year.
+Superb acting and beautiful Victorian costumes and sets help transport the audience right into the heart of 19th-century London.

-There is nothing more magical than transporting yourself back to 19th century Victorian London during the holidays.
-Housed in the Cow Place in Daily City, this unique twist on a Christmas fair is a long-standing tradition for many San Franciscans.
+There is nothing more magical than transporting yourself back to 19th-century Victorian London during the holidays.
+Housed in the Cow Palace in Daly City, this unique twist on a Christmas fair is a long-standing tradition for many San Franciscans.
 There is a never-ending list of things to do including indulging in traditional English comfort foods and draft ales, shopping among the many gift booths, and watching the various theatrical performances unfold.